 But unlike children, dogs will not wrinkle their noses at the sight of a stray speck of parsley and ask for plain buttered spaghetti.

-“One thing about dogs is they’re just so happy and they just love everything you make for them,” she says.
+“One thing about dogs is they’re just so happy and they just love everything you make for them,” she said.

 Even the most ardent butt-lickers have their limits though.
-Moore recalls a dog that would use his nose to push away every single piece of carrot in her canine casserole.
-“I have no idea how he did it so masterfully,” she says.
+Moore recalled a dog that would use his nose to push away every single piece of carrot in her canine casserole.
+“I have no idea how he did it so masterfully,” she said.
 “When you can’t even make food for a dog, that’s kind of sad.”

 Related Video: How to Make Homemade Salmon Dog Treats Your Pup Will Love

-Sally Sampson, a Boston-based restaurateur and author of 17 people-food cookbooks, says she approached the recipe-development process for her canine cookbook, “Throw Me a Bone,” the same way she would for any project: test, test, test.
-“If a dog walked away from something, we didn’t include it,” she says.
+Sally Sampson, a Boston-based restaurateur and author of 17 people-food cookbooks, said she approached the recipe-development process for her canine cookbook, “Throw Me a Bone,” the same way she would for any project: test, test, test.
+“If a dog walked away from something, we didn’t include it,” she said.